andreitrinidad/email-template-builder/README.md

 An GUI for rapid email template development following the structure of [Marketo boilerplate](https://github.com/andreitrinidad/marketo-boilerplate)

+A demo of File System API.
+Built with React and Tailwind

 ## Available Scripts

 In the project directory, you can run: